 5.3.1.
 We will use information about your disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during a test or interview.

 5.3.2.
-We may use all special categories of data to defend legal claims.
+We may use all special categories of data to defend legal claims when necessary and in accordance with law.

 6. Data sharing